Chapter 1501:31-19 Wild Animal Regulations

 (9) Any soft body tissue wrapped and packaged for use by a diagnostic research laboratory.

-(C) Any person may transport any cervidae carcass or part of cervidae carcass legally taken or processed from areas published by the division and posted on the division website at wildohio.com through Ohio provided the carcass or parts thereof is not off-loaded from the vehicle in which it entered the state.
+(C) Any person may transport any cervidae carcass or part of cervidae carcass legally taken or processed from areas published by the division and posted on the Ohio division of wildlife website at wildohio.gov through Ohio provided the carcass or parts thereof is not off-loaded from the vehicle in which it entered the state.

 Promulgated Under: 119.03